 The Logo Killed the Atmosphere kicked off the series, probing the interplay between two definitively different terms: brand and place.
 The discussion was moderated by Studio Black Tomato’s Strategic Director and resident comedian Adam Larter.
-He was joined by Philip Knatchbull, CEO of Curzon, Alicia Parker, Head of Marketing at Peninsula Hotels and Marie de Poncins, Design Lead at Hume Space, a science informed and research-backed architecture and urban design agency.
+He was joined by Philip Knatchbull, CEO of Curzon, Alicia Parker, Director of Marketing at The Peninsula Hotels and Marie de Poncins, Design Lead at Hume Space, a science informed and research-backed architecture and urban design agency.

 As with any good discussion, we were left with some answers, but mainly many more questions.
 Here’s a summary of some of the points we explored.

 1. SHOULD SPATIAL EXPERIENCES START AND END WITH A LOGO?

 As expected from the title, our discussion called into question the traditional role of logos and branding when it comes to physical spaces.
 Can buildings and places become iconic without these traditional markers of a brand?

 According to Hume’s Marie de Poncins, yes.
 People will subconsciously associate spaces to senses and how they make you feel in a given moment.
 When you think about the world’s most recognisable landmarks or an iconic Frank Gehry building there is no need for heavy branding.
 Instead they reflect a shared history, culture and spirit – that transcends time and can be enjoyed by future generations.
 As such the architectural space and how it makes you feel is the marker of the brand, not the logo.